njligames/LookOutAssigment/README.md

 ## Developed by: James Folk

-* The solution is located in the `LookOut.swift` file.
+* The solution is located in the `LookOutAssigment/LookOut.swift` file.
-* The tests for the partition function is located in the `LookOutAssigmentTests.swift` file.
+* The tests for the partition function is located in the `LookOutAssigmentTests/LookOutAssigmentTests.swift` file.

 ## Run Tests